Master's Program

 • At least two months before the student's desired date for the Oral Exam, the student will present the members of his or her orals committee with a final list of books and topics to be examined.

-• Students may enroll in a Directed Readings course (sometimes termed an Orals workshop) to prepare for the examination.
+• Students should enroll in a Directed Readings course (sometimes termed an Orals Workshop) to prepare for the examination.

 • Students are responsible for arranging a mutually acceptable date and time for the exam (and for notifying the Graduate Program Coordinator well in advance so that the necessary paperwork can be processed).